 Our services are available to persons with disabilities of all ages, their families, service providers, employers, educator and others who are interested in disability issues or assistive technology.

-Each person can loan up to three pieces of assistive technology for one month at a time for the purposes of:
+Each person can loan up to three pieces of assistive technology for two months at a time for the purposes of:

 - Deciding if an item is appropriate prior to purchase, and

 - Acting as a loaner for already purchased technology out for repair

 Examples of Assistive Technology and resources available on loan through the TRAID Project include: